Have you ever considered buying second-hand dentures? Admittedly it sounds like it could be related to a Halloween prank but it isn’t.

 Let’s just suppose you did manage to find a set of used dentures that you have been able to adjust enough that they fit fine in your mouth.

 Will you be able to eat, chew, talk and smile with them?
 Part of the original fitting process addresses the space in the mouth and cheek area for a good fit for normal day-to-day use.

 In a world where organ transplants are commonplace, maybe buying, selling and wearing other people’s dentures shouldn’t be considered as something gross or creepy.
 When you consider organ transplants save many lives, used dentures could be saving some people’s smiles, and giving them the opportunity to eat and talk with confidence.

 This is similar to reading glasses (I am sure that there are many other examples out there!).
 There are companies that recycle old reading glasses, giving others the opportunity to take advantage of used glasses that can serve someone well for many years.
 This has to be a better option than just sending them to landfill.

 We know that there are people looking for them, but there does not appear to be a clear marketplace for used false teeth.
 It would be good if this could be done, especially to provide cheaper options for disadvantaged people.
 One day they may develop a cheap, practical and hygienic way to do this.

-There are clearly some pros and cons to turning to second hand dentures as an alternative to new false teeth.
+There are clearly some pros and cons of turning to second-hand dentures as an alternative to new false teeth.
 If you can get past the fact that they were worn by someone else for probably several years, you can’t deny the cost saving.
 But would it really be worth saving a few hundred dollars for someone else’s teeth?
 Only you can answer that question.